-MEETING HELD IN PERSON WITH ZOOM AND TELECONFERENCE OPTIONS
+MEETING HELD BY ZOOM AND TELECONFERENCE ONLY

-Pursuant to the provisions of California Governor's Executive Order N-29-20 issued on March 17, 2020, as amended by California Governor's Executive Order N-08-21 issued on June 11, 2021, this meeting will be held in person with the option to attend by Zoom or teleconference.
-Members of the public may attend in person or participate via Zoom or teleconference by following the instructions below.
+Pursuant to the provisions of California Governor's Executive Order N-29-20 issued on March 17, 2020, as amended by California Governor's Executive Order N-08-21 issued on June 11, 2021, this meeting will be held by Zoom and teleconference.
+Members of the public may attend and participate by following the instructions below.